swiftlang/swift-llbuild/README.txt

   into distinct "libraries" under ``lib/``.
 The current set of libraries, and their dependencies, is:

+  **llvm**
+    Shared LLVM support facilities, for llbuild use.
+These are intended to be relatively unmodified versions of data structures which are available in LLVM, but are just not factored in a way that we can use them.
+The goal is to eventually factor out a common LLVM-support infrastructure that can be shared.

   **Basic**
     Support facilities available to all libraries.